 - Coffitivity – Do you find the bustle and hum of a coffeeshop soothing?
 Surround yourself with these sounds virtually with Coffitivity

 - Look for apps like Nature Melody and Classic Melody

 Physical exercise is a fabulous stress reliever.

 Get active during lunch or after school.
 Walk, run, or roll around the track.
 Throw a frisbee.
 Shoot hoops.
 Hula hoop.
 Prefer to be with a group?
 Play sports or join the Dodgeball Club, Bhangra Dance Club, or Frisbee Club.

 Make.
 Build.
 Color.
 Coloring books are available in Counseling’s Mindfulness room and the library’s Creativity and Calm station (where you’ll also find origami paper, fidget toys, and magnetic poetry kits).
 Prefer to be with a group?
 Sign up for an art, photo, or DigVid class, join the Art Club, Robotics, or Technology Student Association, or participate in an activity organized by the Fine Arts Honor Society.

 Soundplay.
 Sing with friends, laugh, play an instrument.
 Prefer to be with a group?
-Sign up for a music or chorus class, or join a music-related club like Deadbeats or the Appalachian Heritage Music Club.
+Sign up for a music or chorus class, or join a music-related club.

 Imaginative play.
 Read or write a story, play, or poem (check some out from the library).
 Play chess.
 Try improv.
 Game.
 Prefer to be with a group?
 Join Chess Club or Drama Club, or try out for a school play.